 - a.
-Green roofs covered with living vegetation which are intended to reduce costs for cooling and heating, increase building insulation, reduce the rate of stormwater runoff, reduce the urban heat island effect. - b.
-Use of native, drought-tolerant plant species. - c.
-Use of infiltration basins, bioswales and rain gardens for stormwater management purposes. - d.
-Using pervious paving materials in some areas of the parking, such as valet parking areas or the furthest areas from buildings. - e.
-Use of roof-top solar panels - f.
-Electric vehicle charging ports in parking areas. - g.
-Installing covered bicycle parking, and providing in-door bike parking, lockers and shower areas for staff use. - h.
-Using green building techniques for the development and maintenance of buildings such as those promoted by the United States Green Building Council (USGBC).
+Using green building techniques for the development and maintenance of buildings such as those promoted by the United States Green Building Council (USGBC). - b.
+Green roofs covered with living vegetation which are intended to reduce costs for cooling and heating, increase building insulation, reduce the rate of stormwater runoff, reduce the urban heat island effect. - c.
+Use of native, drought-tolerant plant species. - d.
+Use of infiltration basins, bioswales and rain gardens for stormwater management purposes. - e.
+Using pervious paving materials in some areas of the parking, such as valet parking areas or the furthest areas from buildings. - f.
+Use of roof-top solar panels - g.
+Electric vehicle charging ports in parking areas. - h.
+Installing covered bicycle parking, and providing in-door bike parking, lockers and shower areas for staff use. - i.
+Compliance with the New Jersey Energy Code.